A chalkboard scheme to sketch the new pharma market approach

 By the ongoing development in emerging, mature and advanced markets, pharma will be challenged to the sustainability of its role to health care.
 It might even need to choose between either creation of new drugs or marketing and supply of medication to care providers and patients.
 Is one company capable enough for both the creation and marketing of drugs and be able to lead these to effective results?

-The model will also suggest use of “new” market approaches, like on line information, education activities, social media, mobile applications, multichannel management, and data registering routines through ICT support systems.
+The model will also suggest use of new market approaches, like on-line information, education activities, social media, mobile applications, multichannel management, and data registering routines through ICT support systems.
 It will also suggest directions for its features, data and outcomes.
-Current programs like CRM, CLM, market access, KAM, Customer excellence and other ideas packed in “modern” pharmaceutical industry’s sales and marketing procedures, might so be aligned to build meaningful information to their users, instead of presenting a vast but fragmented overload of data.
+Current programs like CRM, CLM, market access, KAM, Customer excellence, multichannel management and other ideas packed in modern pharmaceutical industry’s sales and marketing procedures, might so be aligned to build meaningful information to their users, instead of presenting a vast but fragmented overload of data.

 The model will guide the decision maker to effective use when deemed feasible and appropriate in contexts of specific and different markets.